xfrancv/sele/README.md

 # SELE: discriminative learning of selective classifiers

-This repository implements a method for learning selective classifiers which was published in
+This repository contains Matlab implementation of a method for learning selective classifiers which was published in

 V. Franc, D.Prusa: On Discriminative Learning of Prediction Uncertainty.
 ICML 2019.